choderalab/robots/pH-array/README.md

 # Python scripts for creating arrays of buffers at various pH values with citric acid / phosphate buffers.

+## Original files:
 * `create-pH-worklist.py` - original experiment to measure compound fluorescence as a function of pH
-* `create-pH-worklist-bindingassay.py` - modified experiment to measure binding affinity as a function of pH in 96-well format, stages to deepwell plates
-* `create-pH-worklist-1mL.py` - modified experiment to create pH array, stages to deepwell plates
 * `citric-phosphate.txt` - complete range of recipes for available pH
-* `citric-phosphate-8.txt` - limited range of 8 conditions
 * `ph-worklist.gwl` - example output worklist

-## Binding affinity assay notes
+## pH dependent binding affinity assay

-Use `create-pH-worklist-bindingassay.py`.

-Output:
+* `create-pH-worklist-bindingassay.py` - modified experiment to measure binding affinity as a function of pH in 96-well format, stages to deepwell plates
+* `citric-phosphate-bindingassay.txt` - complete range of recipes for available pH for plate setup for `create-pH-worklist-bindingassay.py`
+* `ph-worklist-bindingassay.gwl` - example output worklist

+Output of Python script:
 ```
 BUFFER CONSUMPTION